KyleMardell/quiz-crunch/TESTING.md

 ### Fixed In Development

-- API was returning true/false questions as I had forgotten to add the multiple choice only option to the URL.
+- The API being used was returning true/false questions as I had forgotten to add the multiple choice only option to the URL.
 This was caught the first time I displayed the answers to the answer buttons and added the URL extenstion for multiple choice only questions.

+- A bug where if the player clicked the logo link while playing a quiz, then started a new quiz, it would only play the remaining questions from the previous quiz before ending.
+Resulting in the second quiz only having 2/3 questions before ending.
+This was because the playQuiz function is asynchronus and was still running when the player exited a quiz early.
+To fix this, i added a boolean value called continueQuiz and an additional event listener to the logo button.
+If it is pressed when in a quiz, the event listener set continueQuiz to false and breaks from the current quiz loop and then returns from the current playQuiz function.
+This remedied the bug, meaning only one instance of the playQuiz function is running at any one time.
+This bug was caught in initial user testing.

 ### Known bugs